Nisschhal/calendly-clone-meetly/backend/Readme.md

 Create a .env file in the root directory and Copy the .env file into the root directory

+## Run the server

+- use the express.json() middleware to parse the body of the request
+- use the express.urlencoded() middleware to parse the url of the request
+- use the cors({ origin: config.clientUrl , credentials: true}) middleware to allow cross-origin requests

 And run the server

+## Implementation Detail

+- add a .gitignore file to ignore the node_modules folder

+### /src/config

+- create app.config.ts to store environment variables
+- create http.config.ts to store http status name: codes in object and get its type

+### /src/middleware

+- create errorHandler middleware to handle any error
+- create asyncHandler middleware to handle async functions